 The Seven Traits of a Role Model

-In its core, all businesses are just people carrying out an idea.
+At its core, all businesses are just people carrying out an idea.
 It’s never the other way around – there is no idea so big that it doesn’t need people to make it succeed.
 Investors know this, hence the saying “Bet on the jockey, not the horse.”
 A great jockey is a great role model.

 Like it or not, everyone looks to the entrepreneur as the jockey of a new business.
 Typically this energizes rookie startup founders, but some struggle trying to live up to their own – as well as everyone else’s – expectations.
 In reality, nobody really expects anyone to be superhuman, but it can feel like that.

 We certainly wouldn’t expect superhuman behavior from the people looking to us for guidance, nor would we want them to expect flawless behavior from themselves.
 If not flawless behavior, what characteristics and actions do they look for?
-Here are some frequently mentioned ones:

 - Don’t be afraid to be unique.
 Whatever you choose to do with your life, be proud of the person you’ve become, even if that means accepting some ridicule.
 You want role models who won’t pretend to be someone they are not, and won’t be fake just to suit other people.

 - Show respect and concern for others.
-You may be driven, successful, and smart but whether you choose to show respect or not speaks volumes about how other people see you.
+You may be driven, successful, and smart, but whether you choose to show respect or not speaks volumes about how other people see you.
 Everyone notices if you are taking people for granted, not showing gratitude, or stepping on others to get ahead.

 - Be knowledgeable and well rounded.
 Great role models aren’t just “teachers.”
 They are constant learners, challenge themselves to get out of their comfort zones, and surround themselves with smarter people.
 When team members see that their role model can be many things, they will learn to stretch themselves in order to be successful.